 Yeah, I agree with that.

-And and let me go back to a point I I made earlier.
+And let me go back to a point I made earlier.

-I I've always believed that the only way you get people to embrace the policies that they really need and that that really help their lives is to understand what's really going on around them.
+I've always believed that the only way you get people to embrace the policies that they really need and that really help their life is to understand what's really going on around them.

-Now, when you have a vacuum of news, when you have polls that are rigged, when you have uh news organizations selectively reporting and not reporting news and then slanting it the way they want, putting editorial in his news back, and then when you have the big tech organizations deciding what can run and what can't run, you're at a pretty bad deficit in terms of people having a perspective.
+Now, when you have a vacuum of news, when you have polls that are rigged, when you have news organizations selectively reporting and not reporting news and then slanting it the way they want, putting editorial in as news fact, and then when you have the big tech organizations deciding what can run and what can't run, you're at a pretty bad deficit in terms of people having a perspective.

 It is critical.